 Olivenhain Dam Loop via Way Up Trail In Elfin Forest

 Olivenhain Dam is located in the Elfin Forest Recreational Reserve in Escondido California in San Diego County.
 The dam forms a reservoir which holds over seven billion gallons of usable water for the San Diego area.
 Elfin Forest Reserve lies inside the Escondido Watershed.
-The Escondido Creek flows year round from Lake Wohlford through the reserve all the way to the San Elijo lagoon.
+The Escondido Creek flows year round from Lake Wohlford through the reserve all the way to the San Elijo lagoon in Encinitas.

 The Olivenhain Dam loop trail is great for bird watching, wildflower viewing, picnics, and offers views of the coast and local San Diego Mountains.
-There are multiple shaded benches that can be used for picnics.
-Snakes are common in this reserve and poison oak can be found along the canyon where the Escondido Creek runs.
+There are multiple shaded benches that can be used for picnics near the top of the Way Up Trail or at the Olivenhain Dam Overlook.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.

 Olivenhain Dam via Way Up Trail Pictures:

 Who Olivenhain Dam via Way Up Trail Is For:

 Advanced Hikers: The full loop trail will be pretty easy.
 Most of the elevation gain is in the beginning of the trail.
 If you want to explore more of the area, you can piece together the trail offshoots.
 However, I think that the trail isn’t that challenging and some of the views are kind of monotonous.

 Expert Hikers: Those that fall into this category of hiker may be bored with the trails.
 If you’re looking for another city peak to conquer, add this to your list.
 The views aren’t all that bad.